Committee Chair:Dan Krasnecky | email

 Hamilton Rod & Gun Club is an approved State Licensed Class B Commercial Shooting Preserve.
 As such we are allowed to raise and stock our own birds on HRG property and other approved properties from September 15th through March 31st.

 You must be a current member of HRG in good standing to join the UBC.
 In addition to HRG membership dues there is a yearly UBC membership fee to help pay for the feeding of the birds.
-For complete details on becoming a member of the Upland Bird Club please contact Robb Yahn at 508-208-0635.
+For complete details on becoming a member of the Upland Bird Club please contact the UBC Chairman at the address listed above.
 Please also view the UBC Rules.

 Any Waterfowl hunting done on HRG club grounds must conform to both State and Federal regulations.